Fisher Price

 Variations:

-• FPT19816 - 1934-1935 Pushy Pat - Wooden train engine with a long round blue boiler, a black smoke stack on the top front of the boiler, a metal bell on top, and a red rectangular wooden base that rolls on 4 yellow wooden wheels.
+• 1934-1935 - FPT19816 - Wooden train engine with a long round blue boiler, a black wooden smoke stack on the top front of the boiler, a metal bell on top, and a red rectangular wooden base that rolls on 4 yellow wooden wheels.
 The train has a wooden dog engineer at the controls named Pat.
 Pat has bright four-color lithography on the sides of a dog with a white face, brown ears, black nose, rosey cheeks.
 Pat has a lithograph blue engineer hat with a black bill, a red long-sleeve shirt, a green and white checkered bandanna around his neck, blue overalls, and a lantern by his side.
-Pat has 2 red wooden moving arms, one of which rings the bell on top of the train engine while the train is rolling.
+Pat has 2 red wooden arms, one of which rings the bell on top of the train engine while the train is rolling.
+One arm is marked with a black rectangular Fisher-Price litho.
 There is a hole in Pat's back for the removable push stick.
 Measures 7-1/2" high, 11" long, 4-1/2" wide.

 Other Information: